houmain/keymapper/README.md

 [system="Windows" title="..." class="..."]
 ```

 A block continues until the next block (respectively the end of the file).
-The default context can be reopened using `[default]`. e.g.:
+The block which applies in all contexts can be reopened using `default`. e.g.:

 ```bash
 [default]